gampleman/elm-visualization/readme.md

 Currently, it is almost a straight port of parts of the [D3](https://github.com/d3/d3) library by [Mike Bostock](https://bost.ocks.org/mike/).
 However since Elm provides a great DOM abstraction already, selections are not part of this library.

+## Contributing

+This library is still under active development, so please submit feature requests iff you are also willing to implement them.
+Bug reports are welcome.

+Some things worth working on:

+- [ ] Scales have a number of stubs in them for other scale types.
+- [ ] Shape could do with more line generators.